 Earlier last week I was checking out Hacker News (as what I follow religiously).
-I stumbled upon on an article which took my interest India has a drought - not of Investors, but Customers it was a great read.
+I stumbled upon on an article India has a drought - not of Investors, but Customers which took my interest, tt was a great read.
 As the guy who wrote this was Indian I decided to do some research and get a background who is he and what he do.
 The result was stunning, He was Vijay Anand a well known Indian Entrepreneur who is behind The Startup Centre I also came to know that these people have something called in50hrs.
 Since I came to know about this it created an impression on my mind.
 Fortunately, in50hrs were conducting an event in Pune that too in couple of days after I came to know about it without giving a second thought I registered for the event.

 I was unsure about my idea AdsHub which I planned to work on in the event.
 However, I somehow convince myself to stick to the plan and so I left from Mumbai for Pune to attend the event with one of my friend who is working on the idea with me.

 We reached Pune (10:30am) way before the specified time for the event all thanks to my friend who was in charge for tickets.
 After, Struggling a lot to kill the time we successfully arrived at the venue.